hello-jason/hellojason.net/README.md

 ## Deployment

 Automated deploys when merging into master branch via GitHub Actions.
-This site is being hosted on GitHub Pages by exposting the gh-pages branch to a custom domain.
+This site is being hosted on GitHub Pages by exposing the gh-pages branch to a custom domain.

 ---